simionAndrei/SBD_AWS-assignment/README.md

 This has a big overhead, so we used the [Kryo Serializer](https://github.com/EsotericSoftware/kryo) which allows better throughput.

 ## offHeap enabled
-Because the offHeap memory does not follow the standard Java representation it consumes less memory and is not under the GC it provides lower overhead.
+Because using the Java heap memory comes with drawbacks(garbage collector-GC and Object metadata overhead) we used the offHeap options which stores the objects in a memory zone handled exclusively by the Spark MemoryManager.
+This allows us to consume more memory and save time on GC cycles.

 # Final tests